 Color palettes are usually a good place to start when you’re designing interiors.
 Check the light sources.
 Where is the natural light, and what are the main sources of light in the evenings?
 These might help you pick where each shade of color will fit.
 If you’re looking for complex and ornate finishes like cornices, you may need to hire a professional to get the look you want.
 Stick with things you can manage yourself to save money.

 Getting Down and Dirty

 Renovating an entire property is tiring and takes a lot of time.
 If you’re new to this, don’t shy away from the task at hand, but start with just one room.
 It will make things easier to deal with, and if you realize you’re out of your depth, you can still get professional help.
 Don’t forget to prep all the walls and woodwork to ensure a great finish.
 Painting takes a lot of time, a lot of attention to detail, and a lot of physical challenges.
 You can achieve a great finish if you know what you’re doing.
-The same goes with wallpapering.
+The same goes for wallpaper.
 If you haven’t done much of it before, why not check out some online tutorials like this one at https://www.youtube.com/watch?v=uz2WR8APzdc for some hints and tips?
 After all, this is your interior, and you probably want the pride that comes with its completion.

 Once the renovation is complete, and the ceiling, walls, and floors are ready, it’s time to dress your space for marketing.
-Even if you left the property unfurnished, dressing each room for purpose helps potential tenants see the quality of lifestyle they could enjoy.
+Even if you left the property unfurnished, dressing each room for a purpose helps potential tenants see the quality of lifestyle they could enjoy.
 They say dress to impress, and this is no exception.
 Let your flair for interior design shine through.